PieterPenninckx/rsynth/README.md

 Features that are likely to be realized:

 - Add a back-end for testing
-- Add middleware to split the audio-buffer so that timed events are at sample `0`

 Features that are likely going to be postponed for a long time, depending on the capacity of the team and other issues (unless somebody joins to help with these)